Servicing for motorhomes, caravans and small buses

 Do you have the bay height for a tall motorhome?

 Yes.
 Our Frankton workshop has the bay height for four-metre-plus over-cab and B-class motorhomes and the bay length for seven-metre-plus units.
-Lift capacity is rated for fully laden GVM on the common chassis families, Ducato, Sprinter, Iveco, Transit and Hiace.
-If you are running an unusual heavy chassis, phone (07) 847 3339 with the GVM and dimensions and we will confirm before you bring it in.
+Lift capacity is rated for fully laden GVM on the common chassis families we service, Hiace, Coaster and Transit.
+If you are running an unusual or heavier chassis, phone (07) 847 3339 with the GVM and dimensions and we will confirm before you bring it in.

 What kills a motorhome engine quickest?